vnmakarov/mir/README.md

     * **code selection**
     * fast **register allocator** with implicit coalescing hard registers and stack slots for copy elimination
-  * **No SSA** (single static assignment form) usage for faster optimizations
+  * **No SSA** (single static assignment form) for:
+    * Faster optimizations for short optimizations pipeline and small functions (a target usage scenario)
-    * If we implement more optimizations, SSA transition is possible when additional time for expensive in/out SSA passes will be less than additional time for non-SSA optimization implementation
+      * Currently SSA could be used only for two optimizations (CCP and GCSE).
+SSA usage would mean 4 additional passes over IR.
+If we implement more optimizations, SSA transition is possible when additional time for expensive in/out SSA passes will be less than additional time for non-SSA optimization implementation
+    * Simpler and more compact generator code because we can avoid to implement a lot of nontrivial code (for dominator and dominator frontier calculation, a good out of SSA code)
   * Simplicity of optimizations implementation over extreme generated code performance

   * More detail **JIT compiler pipeline**:
 ![MIR generator](mir-gen.svg)
   * **Simplify**: lowering MIR